GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 # Overview

-MongoDB is a NoSQL document-oriented database that stores JSON-like documents with dynamic schemas, simplifying the integration of data in content-driven applications.
+MongoDB is a NoSQL document-oriented database that stores JSON-like documents with dynamic schemas, which simplifies the integration of data in content-driven applications.

 [Learn more](https://www.mongodb.com).